Wambyat/mah-notes/Semester - 7/Software Testing/Unit 1.md

 #### UAT (User Acceptance Test):

 This is usually the last phase.
 It has 2 phases.
+This is done by the customer before accepting the final product.

 ###### Alpha Testing: The customers come to the developers and do some testing